 Whether you count down the hours until brunch starting Monday morning, or you wouldn’t touch a two-hour wait for eggs with a ten-foot pole, brunch is a part of life in NYC that’s hard to escape.
-And Williamsburg might as well be Brunch Disneyland - it has pretty much every kind of food and setting you could ever want, and the patios are plentiful (it will get warm sometime, PROMISE).
-With all those options, Williamsburg brunch can be an overwhelming prospect.
+And Williamsburg might as well be Brunch Disneyland - it has pretty much every kind of food and setting you could ever want.
+With all those options, it’s an overwhelming prospect.
 Where do you go?
 This guide is here so that you always know the answer to that question, and so that when you do encounter that two-hour wait, you know where to turn.

 Some restaurants just get it.
 They go beyond the call of serving you overpriced omelettes and really make you feel like we’re all in this journey called life together.
-Rabbithole is one of those restaurants - they take pride in all the little things that contribute to you having an ideal eating experience.
-Case in point?
+Rabbithole is one of those restaurants.
 They serve brunch every day of the week, until 5pm.
 The coffee and the drinks are strong, and the pastries are made in-house.
-The menu is long and covers every possible craving besides maybe Cheetos.
-And there’s a beautiful back patio with big umbrellas, so you don’t burn your fragile skin.
+The menu is long and covers every possible craving besides maybe Doritos.
+And there’s a beautiful back patio with big umbrellas.
 This place takes care of its customers.

 When will the brunch bubble burst?
 We can’t as a society go on like this - making our entire weekend plans around it, waiting three hours for it, going hangry for it.
 But in the meantime, you’ll find us brunching at places where the meal feels less like an event and more like a, well, meal.
 Brunch at Allswell is something you can just show up for - excessive planning/strategizing not required.
-You might have to wait a few minutes - but never too long - and the menu is an appealing mix of breakfast-y and lunch-y options.
-We dare you to try something besides avocado toast (the chicken sandwich and burger are both winners).
+You might have to wait a bit - but never too long - and the menu is an appealing mix of breakfast-y and lunch-y options.

 There’s a pretty good chance that your first brunch experience in Williamsburg happened at Juliette.
 People mob it for its atmosphere: part French bistro, part well-kept jungle.
 You’ll want to be eating on the roof if it’s warm, but the plant room (actually covered in vegetation) is a very good second-best if it’s not.
 As for the menu - it’s totally serviceable, French-ish food.
 But the food isn’t really why you come to Juliette anyway.

 Want to eat a steak at St. Anselm?
-How original.
+Of course you do.
 At 7pm, go ahead and line up with the other four hours worth of people.
 But brunch (which they insist on calling “lunch” despite the presence of eggs) is the sneaky time to get your hands on that Butcher’s Steak.
 We’re not promising you’ll be seated immediately, but if you arrive on the early side of brunch hours (they open at 11am) you have a much better chance of eventually getting a table than on any night.

 This is the see and be seen capital of North Williamsburg brunch.
 The Moroccan food also makes for one of the better and more interesting brunches around.
 Which means that if you don’t come here with the expectation of ridiculously long waits, you’re going to walk away very sad.
 Or at least very hungry.
 Here’s what to do: put your name in, then go directly across the street to Bakeri to get a coffee and pastry while you wait.
 It’s like being rewarded for patience.

 Provided you have no plans for the rest of the day, Italian food and brunch are a perfect combination.
-Add to that a huge, partially-covered, beautiful patio and you have yourself a full-on agenda.
-Pasta, mimosas, and exposure to the sun: the ultimate cure for the Sunday Scaries.
+Add to that a huge, partially-covered, beautiful patio and you have yourself a real agenda.
+Pasta, mimosas, and exposure to the sun: the ideal cure for the Sunday Scaries.

 If you’re looking for a brunch experience beyond typical brunch food, we commend you, and we will send you straight to Okonomi - where you can get an awesome traditional Japanese breakfast or lunch.
 The meal is called “Ichiju Sunsai,” and it consists of a rice bowl, a miso soup, a piece of fish, and three small sides - it’s all decided for you, except for the fish, and it’s light, healthy (they don’t use any butter or oil in their cooking), and affordable.
 The experience feels special and communal, as you’re one of only twelve customers in there, and you’re all eating the same thing.
-This weekend, do something different - go to Okonomi.
 Just be prepared for a wait.